obumaniebisu/eduminds-app/README.md

 ## 🚀 Vision

 To empower millions with practical skills, helping them become employable, self-reliant, and future-ready.
-Update README with full project details
+Update README with full projec